Skip to content

 Julia West House

-A Mass Timber Permanent Supportive Housing (PSH) building in Portland’s West End, Julia West House will support houseless elders by providing trauma-informed affordable housing and on-site services that will give them the stability they need to thrive.
+A Mass Timber Permanent Supportive Housing (PSH) building in Portland’s West End, Julia West House supports houseless elders by providing trauma-informed affordable housing and on-site services that give them the stability they need to thrive.

 Project Details